spatie/laravel-database-mail-templates/README.md

 ### Customizing the `MailTemplate` model

 The default `MailTemplate` model is sufficient for using _one_ database mail template for _one_ mailable.
 If you want to use multiple mail templates for the same mailable _or_ extend the `MailTemplate` model, we highly encourage you to publish the `mail_template` migration and create your own mail template model by extending `MailTemplate`.
-Make sure to imlement the `MailTemplateInterface` interface as well.
+Make sure to implement the `MailTemplateInterface` interface as well.

 Imagine an application like [meetup.com](https://meetup.com) that deals with different meetup groups.
 The application has a couple of different mailables like `NewMeetupPlannedMail` and `MeetupCancelledMail` to inform users of new meetups.
 Using this package we can create a `MeetupMailTemplate` for each meetup group.
 This way each group can add their own copy in the template.
 The `MeetupMailTemplate` model would look something like this: